 1. “The honor system”: Some students will adhere to this “honor code,” and yet still others will invariably neglect to report all of their scores.

 2. “Admissions checking with The College Board’: While The College Board can and does make its own rules, this seems to negate the value and the intent of Score Choice.

 3. “High school counselors caught in the middle”: In what seems to be a contradictory statement, The College Board is actually “strongly suggesting” that high school counselors “obtain the consent of students” in sending the entire report.
 Under the FAQs of the same report, it states:

 “Q: How will counselors know which scores to release or include on a transcript?

 A: The College Board recommends that high schools do not include SAT scores when sending student transcripts to colleges or universities.
 We strongly suggest that counselors obtain the consent of students prior to releasing their scores, even if these scores are needed by a third-party program (for example, a scholarship or recognition service).”

-“Colleges will continue to set their own test requirement policies.
+The following are additional statements from this report: “Score Choice will not affect score reports sent to students or to their high schools—both will continue to receive all scores…Score Choice will be an optional feature.
+Students should still feel comfortable sending all scores, since most colleges consider a student’s best score.
+Colleges will continue to set their own test requirement policies.
 These policies may vary from college to college.
 The College Board will work with colleges to provide them with guidance on formulating and/or clarifying their score-submitting policy.
 Students will be encouraged to follow the different score-reporting requirements of each college to which they apply.”

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.